 Sending this type of more secure SMS helps to prevent bank account access fraud.

-Therefore, Mobbeel has the technology to help prevent this type of fraud by fighting cybercriminals on both the telephone operators’ side and the financial sector’s side.
+Hence, at Mobbeel, we have the technology to help prevent this type of fraud by fighting against scammers on the mobile phone operators’ side and the banks’ side by implementing authentication solutions based on facial recognition or the FIDO2 Standard.

 If you want to know more about our technology and how we can help you avoid SIM Swapping fraud or use biometrics as a second authentication method, don’t hesitate to contact us!